pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 ![Create Job Template](images/8-create-install-packages-job-template.png)

 Click SAVE and then Click LAUNCH to run the job.
-The job should run successfully and you should be able to see Ansible looping and installing the packages specified in out variable
+The job should run successfully and you should be able to see Ansible looping and installing the packages specified in our variable

 ![Run Job Template](images/8-install-packages-job-run-successful.png)

 > **Tip**
 >
-> By now you should be familiar with the flow of creating or editing playbooks, commiting your changes and pushing them to git.
+> By now you should be familiar with the flow of creating or editing playbooks, committing your changes and pushing them to git.
 You should also be comfortable with refreshing your project, creating and running job templates in Ansible Tower.
 Later steps will no longer list each and every step to do so.

 ## Step 3 - Updating all installed packages